-Can you see anything in the above that glorifies God or Jesus Christ?
+Nothing here glorifies God or Jesus Christ.
 Nowhere in Scripture would you find the apostle Paul or Peter teaching people to pray to anyone other than to God.
 It doesn’t matter how Catholics slice the cake, they pray more to this “goddess” Mary than to God.
-Why God would redirect millions of daily prayers to Mary?
+Why would God redirect millions of daily prayers to Mary?
 Or how can a finite mind process millions of prayers in different languages per day?
 It’s absolutely impossible.

 In a publication by the Legion of Mary group which had received “apostolic blessings” from two popes, we read: